-- Be totally and permanently disabled as of January 1, 2015 as certified by a licensed physician or psychologist, or a state or federal agency.
+- Be totally and permanently disabled as certified by a licensed physician or psychologist, or a state or federal agency.

-- Have an Adjusted Gross Income (AGI) of less than $31,000.
-The amount of AGI increases each year as set by the State of Ohio.
+- Have an Ohio Modified Adjusted Gross Income (MAGI) of less than $34,200 for 2020.
+The amount of MAGI increases each year as set by the State of Ohio.

-- Be the surviving spouse of a person who was receiving the previous Homestead Exemption at the time of death and where the surviving spouse was at least 59 years old on the date of death.
+- Or be the surviving spouse of a person who was receiving the previous Homestead Exemption at the time of death and where the surviving spouse was at least 59 years old on the date of death.

-A veteran that is 100% service-connected disabled may qualify for the Homestead reduction without means-testing.
+A veteran who is 100% service-connected disabled may qualify for the Homestead reduction without means-testing.
 If the applicant qualifies, the amount of the Homestead reduction is doubled.

 An Ohio resident also must own and occupy the home as their principal place of residence as of January 1 of the tax year for real property or January 1 of the calendar year for manufactured home property.
 For individuals who own more than one home, the principal place of residence is considered the home where the person is registered to vote and the person’s place of residence for income tax purposes.